StevenACoffman/self-driving-kubernetes-on-aws/README.md

 This workshop will provide hands on experience on running an AWS Kubernetes cluster using EKS.
 We will use gitops, and explore kubernetes tools to make the cluster self-driving, with automated management and remedy of cluster level problems.
 To achieve this, we will use eksctl, cluster-autoscaler, external-dns, kube-prometheus (prometheus operator), node-problem-detector, draino, node-local-dns-cache, and dashboard.

-While we won't focus on it, we will provide a continuous delivery pipeline on top of kubernetes.

 Also [Why do I need kubernetes and what can it do](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-do-i-need-kubernetes-and-what-can-it-do) and ([see why containers](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-containers))

-## Intended audience
+## <a name="intended-audience">Intended audience</a>
 This workshop is intended to appeal primarily to four types of people:

-1. Application developers looking to get an AWS kubernetes cluster to experiment without a lot of infrastructure knowledge
+1. Application developers looking to get an AWS Kubernetes cluster to experiment without a lot of infrastructure knowledge
-2. AWS DevOps people without a lot of kubernetes experience
+2. AWS DevOps people without a lot of Kubernetes experience
 3. Kubernetes DevOps people without a lot of AWS experience
 4. Full-stack, [Full-cycle](https://medium.com/netflix-techblog/full-cycle-developers-at-netflix-a08c31f83249) developers in small or large teams.

-## Prerequisites
+## <a name="prerequisities">Prerequisites</a>
 1. [An AWS Account ($25 credit code will be given on day of the workshop)](#create-aws-account)
 2. [aws cli installed and configured to access account](#install-aws-cli)
 3. [kubectl installed](#install-kubectl)